 In an increasingly interconnected world, electromagnetic compatibility (EMC) has become a critical aspect of electronic device design and manufacturing.
 The EMC filtration industry plays a pivotal role in ensuring that electronic devices operate reliably and harmoniously without causing or suffering from electromagnetic interference (EMI).
 This article explores the current state and future prospects of the EMC filtration industry, highlighting its significance, key technologies, market trends, and challenges.

-The EMC filtration industry is projected to grow from USD 1.2 billion in 2023 to USD 1.6 billion by 2028; it is expected to grow at a CAGR of 5.5% from 2023 to 2028.
+The EMC filtration industry is projected to grow from USD 1.24 billion in 2024 to USD 1.58 billion by 2029; it is expected to grow at a CAGR of 5.0%from 2024 to 2029.
 The growth of the market is attributed to the stringent environmental and EMC regulations, increasing adoption in industrial automation applications, and increasing deployment of data centers in developing nations.
 During the forecast period, development of EMC and power quality filters for new application areas such as electric vehicle and renewable energy is expected to create growth opportunities for the market.

 1. Understanding EMC and EMC Filtration